RSM-Runes-State-Machine/RSM-documentation/Contract.md

 }
 ```

-The following is another Etching example, deploying a child LP token for an AMM DEX token.
+The following is another Etching example, deploying a child LP token for the parent application: AMM•DEX.
 The child LP token implements the LP contract: Contract-002.

 ```
 Etching {